NWPU-903PR/m6Aexpress/README.md

-# m6A-express: uncovering complex and condition-specific m6A regulation of gene expression
-m6A-express is a tool to uncover the complex and condition-specific m6A regulation of gene expression

 # Installation Instructions
-The version of current package was supported by R 3.5.3 or new version Firstly, we need to install exomePeak package to do the peak calling for m6A methylation site
+The m6A-express package is supported by R 3.5.3 or newer versions.
+First, you need to install the exomePeak package for m6A peak calling:

 > if (!requireNamespace("BiocManager", quietly = TRUE))
     install.packages("BiocManager")'